HanneWhitt/llm-aligned-rl/README.md

 To add something of intuitive moral value into this setting, a fragile structure representing a vase or a simple sculpture could be inserted.
 In completing the original task, a naive policy might sometimes knock down and break the structure in a violation of human values; reinforcement learning from LLM feedback on human values might be applicable to train out this behaviour, representing a small step forward in the complexity of applicable environments.

+#### **5.1.3** Binary outcomes, binary feedback
-<span id="binarybinary">**Binary outcomes, binary feedback.**</span> Real-world moral outcomes are not black and white, and neither are wise moral judgements.
+Real-world moral outcomes are not black and white, and neither are wise moral judgements.
 In this work, the moral element was extremely simple: is the cat alive or dead?
 Furthermore, as a way to simplify implementation as far as possible, a binary format was chosen for the LLM feedback used (see [the prompt](#3-llm-supervision)).
 This made formulation of the reward function and construction of the reward model simpler, but is deeply unrealistic.

-To address this, it would be necessary to carry out experiments that feature more complex ethical settings - perhaps games featuring simple interactions between human characters.  and use feedback as continuous or multidimensional scores with more capacity to express relative or nuanced judgements.
+To address this, it would be necessary to carry out experiments that feature more complex ethical settings - perhaps games featuring simple interactions between human characters.
+Such environments would need experimentation with feedback provided as a calibrated, continuous score, with more capacity to express relative and nuanced judgements.

-**Problems with the results from GPT-4o-mini.** Despite the simple binary outcome and binary feedback, there were problems in the responses from GPT-4o-mini for a minority of episodes, as can be seen in table X
+#### **5.1.3** Problems with the results from GPT-4o-mini.
+Despite the simple binary outcome and binary feedback, there were problems in the responses from GPT-4o-mini for a minority of episodes.

-There is some evidence that this is caused by a failure to understand the ordering of the images in time.

 ### **5.2** Future problems with RL from LLM feedback on Human Values